UWPCE-PythonCert/PythonCertDevel/_sources/modules/BasicPython.rst.txt

   * 1butThisIsNot
   * nor-is-this

-* Symbols don't have a type; values do
+* Symbols don't have a type; values do.

-  * This is why Python is "Dynamic"
+  * This is why Python is "Dynamic".

 Symbols and Type